-

 The purpose of this test is to:

-• Determine systemic toxic effects during prolonged exposure (often 90 days or more)
+• Determine the systemic toxic effects during prolonged exposure (often 90 days or more)

-• Identify the no observed adverse effect thresholds (NOAEL) and with observed adverse effect thresholds (LOAEL)
+• Identify the thresholds for no observed adverse effects (NOAEL) and for no observed adverse effects (LOAEL)

 • Provide data for long-term risk assessment

-• Meet regulatory requirements for the registration or evaluation of chemical substances
+• Meeting regulatory requirements for the registration or evaluation of chemical substances

-OECD Guideline is generally carried out in vivo on rodents (rats or mice), exposed daily to the test substance orally, dermal or inhaled.
-The minimum recommended duration is 90 days, but longer protocols can be implemented depending on specific requirements.
+Chronic toxicity studies according to OECD guideline 452 are generally conducted in vivo on rodents (rats or mice) exposed daily to the test substance via oral, dermal, or inhalation routes.
+The minimum recommended duration is 90 days, but longer protocols may be implemented depending on specific requirements.

 The parameters evaluated include: